dcronqvist/dcronqvist.se/src/_posts/tiled-parsing-library.md

 ---
 title: "Making a fast and memory efficient Tiled parsing library in C#"
 excerpt: "Tiled is a popular open source map editor for 2D games.
 Several libraries parsing the different Tiled map formats exist for .NET.
-Many of them have gone old and outdated though, and I took it upon myself to create a new one, with a focus on speed and memory efficiency."
+Many of them have gone old and outdated though, and I took it upon myself to create a new one called DotTiled, with a focus on speed and memory efficiency."
 date: "2024-09-17"
 author:
   name: "dcronqvist"
   picture: "/assets/blog/authors/dcronqvist.jpg"
-tags: ["game-dev", "dotnet"]
+tags:
+  - game-dev
+  - dotnet
+keywords:
+  - tiled
+  - tiled map editor
+  - tiled map parsing
+  - c#
+  - dotnet
+  - game development
+  - game dev
+  - 2d games
+  - map editor
+  - DotTiled
+  - dcronqvist
+  - benchmarking
+  - performance
+  - memory efficiency
 ---

 # What's Tiled?